Immune Therapy Strategies

 Immune checkpoint blockade: There are various molecules that can dampen the immune response.
 In a healthy person, these ‘brakes’ or ‘stop signals’, act to hold the immune system at bay, preventing an over-activation of the immune response.
 Immune checkpoint blockade is based on using drugs that interfere with these brakes.
 This strategy, which blocks the stop signals, ends up unleashing the immune response, allowing it to destroy cancer cells.
 Recently, there have been major advances in developing these types of drugs.
 For example in the past few years, ipilimumab has been approved in Canada for the treatment of metastatic melanoma, and nivolumab and pembrolizumab, for the treatment of metastatic melanoma and non-small cell lung cancer.
 These drugs all target molecules that act as brakes on the immune response.
 Our team is investigating various aspects of immune checkpoint blockade, including basic biology that will lead to new therapies, and clinical trials of these agents and of combination therapies.
 Scientists have identified other such molecules and many pharmaceutical companies are developing new drugs that target them for cancer therapy.

-3. In another method, special tools can be used in the lab to selectively multiply T cells from the blood that are able to recognize cancer cells.
+- In another method, special tools can be used in the lab to selectively multiply T cells from the blood that are able to recognize cancer cells.
 Drs.
-Butler and Hirano have developed one such tool, called artificial antigen-presenting cells (aAPCs).
+Butler and Hirano have developed one such tool, called artificial antigen-presenting cell (aAPCs).

 Immune stimulation: In the immune system, there are natural ‘accelerators’ or ‘gas pedals’ that can be activated to stimulate the immune system to attack cancer cells.
 In this strategy, drugs are used that take advantage of these ‘gas pedals’ and boost the immune response.
 Drugs that stimulate the growth of immune cells such as interleukin-2, or certain types of antibodies, can be administered to boost the ability of the immune response to attack cancer cells.
 For example, antibodies that stimulate proteins such as 4-1BB or OX40 are currently being tested as immune therapies, and many of these are being evaluated in ongoing clinical trials by our Drug Development Program.